The best TV shows to watch on NOW TV - TheNewsTrace

 The Affair

-Dominic West (The Wire) and Ruth Wilson (His Darkish Supplies) star on this drama collection concerning the devastating emotional results of an extramarital relationship.
+Dominic West (The Wire) and Ruth Wilson (His Darkish Supplies) star on this drama collection in regards to the devastating emotional results of an extramarital relationship.
 The Affair has picked up a number of awards over its five-season run, together with the Golden Globe for best drama collection… Watch The Affair on NOW TV

 Britannia

 David Morrissey and Mackenzie Criminal star within the new second collection of the fantastically freaked-out, dizzy, kaleidoscopic view of Romans in Britain.
-Described by our reviewer as “Recreation of Thrones meets essentially the most debauched yr you ever had at Glastonbury,” it additionally has loads of British humour, a nod to our personal fascinating historical past and a few terrific dialogue… Watch Britannia on NOW TV
+Described by our reviewer as “Sport of Thrones meets probably the most debauched 12 months you ever had at Glastonbury,” it additionally has loads of British humour, a nod to our personal fascinating historical past and a few terrific dialogue… Watch Britannia on NOW TV

 Twin Peaks

-Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller collection that might go on to turn into one of many largest cult hits of the 1990s.
-That includes sturdy performances, a stunning soundtrack and loads of surreal moments, it’s a very mesmerising watch that just lately noticed a comeback… Watch Twin Peaks on NOW TV
+Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller collection that may go on to turn out to be one of many largest cult hits of the 1990s.
+That includes robust performances, a beautiful soundtrack and loads of surreal moments, it’s a very mesmerising watch that just lately noticed a comeback… Watch Twin Peaks on NOW TV

 Twin Peaks: The Return

-In 2017, David Lynch introduced his surrealist drama again from the useless after a 16-year hiatus, and it’s simply as good and bonkers as we may have hoped… Watch Twin Peaks: The Return on NOW TV
+In 2017, David Lynch introduced his surrealist drama again from the lifeless after a 16-year hiatus, and it’s simply as good and bonkers as we might have hoped… Watch Twin Peaks: The Return on NOW TV

 Dexter